gradle/gradle/design-docs/publication-model.md

 A component is a logical piece of software, such as a Java library or native executable or report.

-A publication is a mapping of that component to a set of artifacts and meta-data, ready to be used by some consumer project.
+A publication is a mapping of that component to a set of artifacts and metadata, ready to be used by some consumer project.
 A publication is a strongly-typed model element.
 There will initially be 3 types of publication:

 * An Ivy publication, for publishing to an Ivy repository.